Warm Up With Winter Wine Tasting In Michigan

 Whether you’re exploring Old Mission peninsula or hanging out in southwest Michigan, wine tasting is a great way to spend a cold winter afternoon.
 The tasting rooms are less crowded, there are many labels to choose from and you often get extra attention from the tasting room manager, allowing you to ask questions and learn more about the wine, winery, best pairings and the region.

 One of the best parts of tasting in the winter is all the variety that’s often in stock.
 This is the time to be adventurous and expand your palate.
 Talk to the tasting room manager, and let them guide you in experimenting with new varietals.
 A lot of the wines we’ve discovered as our favorites over the last few years have been things we never would have tried if we had stuck to what we thought we liked.

 With just a few weeks left before the masses storm the tasting rooms for spring releases, now is the perfect time to strap on your boots and go exploring on the Michigan wine trails.
 Be adventurous, and make sure you have a little extra money on you to buy a few bottles of your favorites.
 Many of the wineries don’t have state-wide distribution, so the tasting rooms are often the only place to get your hands on a bottle – don’t miss out on your chance to take some home!

 Trisha Verma is a passionate Michigander and the co-founder of Drink Michigan – a site dedicated to promoting and celebrating Michigan-made beer, wine, and spirits.
-Drink Michigan holds events to introduce others to Michigan products, travels across the state to try new and interesting offerings, and is always looking for new ways to incorporate Michigan beer, wine, and liquor into interesting recipes.